sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 Automated evaluations show continued benefits of test-time compute, improving hypothesis quality.

 # 3. Previous misdirected work
-The project before this Improving Healthcare Science proposal was the patient health dashboard proposal.
-It was misdirected work because I was mistakenly focused on tooling (i.e., the visualization of the health status of a wide variety of patients) instead of being focused on a specific problem (i.e., stabilizing the hemoglobin levels of kidney dialysis patients).
+The project before this proposal was a patient health dashboard proposal.
+It was misdirected work because I was mistakenly focused on tooling (i.e., the visualization of the health status of a wide variety of patients) instead of being extremely focused on a specific problem (i.e., stabilizing the hemoglobin levels of kidney dialysis patients).

 # 4. Architecture
 ## 4.1 Communication structure